passivecrypto/HyperliquidMMBot/README.md

 -Dynamic and improved position management. and more!

-Stop loss feature is available soon but I recommend risk to be your account balance.
+-Improved Multicoin functionality

+-Stop loss feature